Professor Richie Poulton, CNZM FRSNZ

 In 2006, Richie was appointed Research Professor and awarded a Personal Chair by the University of Otago in the Dunedin School of Medicine.
 In 2014, Richie was appointed as inaugural Chief Science Advisor to the NZ Ministry of Social Development (part-time) and in 2018 Chief Science Advisor, Minister for Child Poverty Reduction, both roles he performed until July 2021 in addition to his other duties.
 In 2015, he became Professor in the Department of Psychology.

 In 2004, he was awarded the New Zealand Association of Scientist’s Research Medal and the Health Research Council of New Zealand’s (inaugural) Liley Medal for Excellence in Health Research.
 In 2005, he was awarded the University of Otago’s Rowheath Trust Award and Carl Smith Medal for Outstanding Early Career Achievement, and also received the Dunedin School of Medicine Distinguished Research Award.
 In 2010, he was elected as a Fellow of the Royal Society of New Zealand and was the joint recipient of the RSNZ Dame Joan Metge Medal for "excellence and building relationships in the social science research community".
 In 2014, he was awarded the Dunedin School of Medicine Dean’s Medal for Research Excellence.

 In 2014, he was named as a Highly Cited Researcher by Thomson-Reuters (one of only four New Zealanders so designated) and again in 2015, 2016 and 2017.
-He was also listed in 2014 World’s Most Influential Scientific Minds, Thomson-Reuters.
+He was also listed in 2014 and 2015 World’s Most Influential Scientific Minds, Thomson-Reuters.